kevinch/emtalks/pages/posts/about-project-management.md

 During the last months, my team and I used a simple Kanban perspective for task management tracking.
 One backlog, one mega sprint (3 months), and some tasks dragging over the columns of our board.
 No refinement, no planning.
 Very few retrospectives.
 It has its advantages but from what I saw also several drawbacks.

 We did not allow time for any refinement or grooming.
 It locked us into a task-pushing mindset, more old and mechanical than modern and dynamic.
 The massive retros we did, took a large amount of time and were not followed by actual actions.
-Finally, the lack of overview between main projects, side projects, and small side tasks over time had us lose a global view of what we were and still had to do at specific points in time.
+Finally, the lack of overview between main projects, side projects, and small side tasks over time had us lose a global view of where we were and still had to do at specific points in time.

 ## 23Q1